equk/spf_list/README.md

 # :mailbox_closed: spf_list

-List mailservers from spf entries by iterating over spf entries & includes.
+List mailservers from spf by iterating over spf entries & includes.

 Extended to allow for whitelisting and blacklisting of mailservers in postfix to speed up `postscreen` greylisting.